ndaneil/interactive-3d-screen/README.md

 ## Connecting everything together

 Now it's time to connect all the component classes we created.
 First, we crate a QT application with a window and show it.
-We define the filters we will use for the x, y and z coordinates.
-We also need an instance of the `VideoSource`, `WebCamTo3DCoordinates` and `FaceDetectorAndLocalizer` classes.
+We then define the filters that will be used for the smoothing x, y and z coordinate changes.
+We also need to create instances of the `VideoSource`, `WebCamTo3DCoordinates` and `FaceDetectorAndLocalizer` classes.

 ``` python
 app = QApplication(sys.argv)